paddy74/basicppmsa/README.md

 cmake_minimum_required(VERSION 3.13)
 project(myProject)

-include_directories("path/to/cppmsa-template/include")
+include_directories("path/to/basicppmsa/include")
-add_subdirectory("path/to/cppmsa-template")
+add_subdirectory("path/to/basicppmsa")

 add_executable(myProject myProject_SOURCES)
 # or `add_library(myProject myProject_SOURCES)`

-target_link_libraries(myProject cppmsa)
+target_link_libraries(myProject basicppmsa)
 ```

 ### Usage

-When using this library, create a child class of cppmsa::MainServiceController with your custom overrides of the available HTTP requests.
+When using this library, create a child class of basicppmsa::MainServiceController with your custom overrides of the available HTTP requests.

 An example deployment using this library can be found in [tests/src/testDeploy.cc](tests/src/testDeploy.cc)